 Abstract

 The aim of this project is to create easy to understand dashboards that represent key performance indicators (KPIs) for Apple Company.
 The dashboards will consist of graphs, charts and photos to present a data of apple company along with different departments, such as Marketing, Sales, Retail and HR.
 The dashboard will be formed based on the data collected from marketing expenses, revenues generated from the Sales department and company HR records.
-The goal of this project aim is to assess and provide Apple company with information on their performance in the various sectors
+The goal of this project aim is to assess and provide Apple company with information on their performance in the various sectors.
+The dashboard will help to make important decisions based on the information provided.